ABOOD0969/ABOOD0969/README.md

-- 👋 Hi, I’m @ABOOD0969
+- 👋 Hi, I’m Abdullah Al-Habal
 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning Some Skills And Programing  languages
-- 💞️ I’m looking to collaborate on FreeCodeCamp
+- 💞️ I’m looking to collaborate With FreeCodeCamp
 - 📫 You Can Text me On Linkedin using https://www.linkedin.com/in/engabdullahalhabal